davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 end
 p new_array
 ```
+This code outputs an array containing all of the same numbers that we see in ``arr``.
+This array is different from ``arr`` however, because the ``select`` method returns a new array.
+Each element in ``arr`` returns a truthy value when passed to the block, so each element is selected.
 ### Example 4

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?